keithhanlon/citizenkeith/README.md

 **Decay** (0-100%)

-1. High-frequency filterControls the feedback amount in the secondary reverb stage.
+Controls the feedback amount in the secondary reverb stage.
 This extends the main reverb's tail, allowing for extremely long, infinite-style decays without pushing the main reverb into instability.

 **Mix** (0-100%)